SelfMemory/SelfMemory/plan.md

 Would you like me to proceed with **Phase 1** implementation?
 I'm ready to start with the testing infrastructure and core Memory class tests, following the patterns I observed in  codebase.

 Perfect!
-Let's create a detailed phase-by-phase implementation plan that exactly mirrors mem0's approach.
+Let's create a detailed phase-by-phase implementation plan that exactly mirrors selfmemory's approach.
 Here's the comprehensive roadmap:

-## Phase-by-Phase Implementation Plan: mem0-Style User Isolation
+## Phase-by-Phase Implementation Plan: selfmemory-Style User Isolation

 ### **Phase 1: Add User Context to Memory Class**